airnandez/sw-lsst-eu/docs/installation.rst

     sudo yum install -q -y cvmfs

 .. hint::
-   **Manual installation on CentOS**: If you prefer not to add CERN's package repository to your computer, you can directly download the latest version of the required package from the `CERN package repository <https://cernvm.cern.ch/portal/filesystem/downloads>`_ and manually install them using ``yum``.
+   **Manual installation on CentOS**: If you prefer not to add CERN's package repository to your computer or to choose a specific version of the software, you can directly download the desired version of the relevant package from the `CERN package repository <https://cernvm.cern.ch/portal/filesystem/downloads>`_ and manually install it using ``yum``.

 Step 2: Configure the LSST repository